WHO IS ALFRED HITCHCOCK?

 I think this is the most romantic of all Hitchcock films.
 The scenery alone screams romance.
 The role reversal between Grant and Kelly, where the supposedly innocent female pursues the potentially dangerous man, turns the romance trope on its head.
 Truthfully, when you have two of the world’s most gorgeous people in one of the world’s most gorgeous settings along with their gorgeous wardrobes, you can’t argue that the romantic storyline is definitely more of the focus than the usual suspense of a Hitchcock film.

 And these five are only a few of his romantic movies.
 What are your favorite romantic Hitchcock films?
 Do you have a favorite moment?
-Let me know!If you enjoyed this article, please help us spread the word!
-Share with your friends or save to Pinterest to read later.
+Let me know!Pin this article to read later!
+And make sure to follow us on Pinterest.